xJon/The-1.7.10-Pack/README.md

 - Before opening an issue be sure you're using the latest version of the modpack, without any additional mods, with the latest version of Java (7 or 8) and a 64bit version of Java.

 #####If you have a suggestion:
+- Check if anyone suggested this mod before you.
 - If you suggest a mod, include all the information about that mod.
 - Provide a reason.